Do you ever have to take vital signs or communicate to your patients about them in Spanish?

 Here is the Vital Signs in Spanish lesson I taught to the Facebook group:

 Subscribe to our YouTube Channel to see all of our lessons and get the latest videos right away!

-In summary, we like to coach our clients to talk about vital signs in a few steps that take you sequentially through: informing your patient what you’re about to do, asking them to do whatever they need to do so you can measure whatever you need to measure, and then be able to give the results to your patient.
+In summary, we like to coach our students to talk about vital signs in a few steps that take you sequentially through: informing your patient what you’re about to do, asking them to do whatever they need to do so you can measure whatever you need to measure, and then be able to give the results to your patient.

 For example, let’s look at weighing a patient:

 - Informing them: Bueno, sígame por favor.
 Vamos a pesarle.

 - A simple instruction: Quítese los zapatos por favor y súbase a la báscula (la pesa).
 Gracias, bájese por favor.

 - Giving the results: Usted pesa # libras/kilos. ¿Ha subido o bajado de peso recientemente?

 As you can see above, taking vital signs uses a few different grammar structures:

 - When informing your patient what you’re going to do, you’ll use the indirect object pronoun that best relates to the patient.
 It will either be “le” if you’re working with an adult, or “te” if you’re working with a child.
 Ex.
 Necesito pesarle.
 Necesito tomarle la temperatura.
 Voy a tomarte la presión (to a child).